kybates/startup/README.md

 `readonly` - is an attribute that makes it so the user cannot input something in the text box

 #### General things I learned
 When typing an `=` after attributes, VS code automatically fills in the `""` that must follow.
-Elements *usually* have a separate opening tag and a closing tag, however you can open and close the element with one tag when the element only includes attributes and you don't want text inside the element.
+Elements that only contain attributes and don't include any text can be opened and closed with only one tag.
 Ex: `<path insert-attributes here/>`.